The idea of providing a building where retired people could meet was developed following a Neighbourhood

 The picture taken just before our move to new premises.

-Since 2003, the Centre has been housed within the Sainsburys’s shopping complex in Selsdon.
+Since 2003, the Centre has been housed within the Sainsbury’s shopping complex in Selsdon.
 These spacious premises provide a light and airy lounge and adjoining dining area.
-We also have a separate Treatment Room where we offer the service of a hairdresser and podiatry care.

 The Selsdon Centre for the Retired